It can be a confusing time following a death and difficult to know what you need to do first, especially when you experience it for the first time..

-What to do first when someone dies overseas
+- What to do when someone abroad

-How to inform family and friends
+- Letting people know - how to inform family and friends